ethanmrubenstein/lumina-creative/README.md

 # Lumina Creative – Creative Agency Website Template

 A clean and modern HTML/CSS template designed for creative agencies, studios, or freelancers.
-This template features responsive design, elegant typography, and a layout that highlights services, portfolios, and team members—all built with **plain HTML and CSS**.
+This template features responsive design, elegant typography, and a layout that highlights services, portfolios, and team members, all built with **plain HTML and CSS**.

 ## 🔧 Features